onwuemenejoshua/docs/README.md

 3. Make your changes and commit them.

-4. Push your changes to your fork.
+4. Push your changes to your fork repository.

 5. Submit a pull request.